EightEFI/DigiTraffic/README_INTEGRATION.md

 ## Disclaimer

 This integration is not affiliated with the Finnish Transport Infrastructure Agency (Väylävirasto).
 The data is provided as-is from the Digitraffic API.
+Use at your own discretion for informational purposes.